Internet and Text Slang

 |YOLO||You only live once.||Explained well here|

-For a more comprehensive A-Z list of 1,500+ abbreviations, head over to Vangie Beal’s Huge List of Texting and Online Chat Abbreviations.
+For a more comprehensive A-Z list of 1,650+ abbreviations, head over to Vangie Beal’s Huge List of Texting and Online Chat Abbreviations.
 It includes abbreviations used in texting, online chats, Twitter, Facebook, and gaming.
 I’ve searched the web and this list is both the most comprehensive and the easiest to use.
-You can click on any letter to be taken to the section of the list that begins with that letter, which saves a lot of scrolling.
 Beal’s list also includes other common text abbreviations that use characters and numbers, like the ones below.

 |?||I have a question. / I don’t understand. (depending on the context)|

 |L8R||Later –> Used as a way to say goodbye.|

 This site is reader supported through affiliate purchases.
 I may receive a commission if you decide to purchase the E-Book below.
 There is no extra cost to you.
 Click the image for more information.